Not all dormitories are the same!

 Avoid agencies

-Home Representation
+Dormitory Representation

-Find out if there is active home advocacy.
-Home representatives are representatives elected by the residents who can exercise important rights vis-à-vis the home operators on behalf of the students: Starting with mediation in case of conflict up to the inspection of the composition of the user fee, which is bound to the principle of cost recovery in the case of non-profit home operators.
+Find out if there is active dormitory representation (Heimvertretung).
+Dormitory representatives are elected by the residents who can exercise important rights vis-à-vis the dorm operators on behalf of the students: Starting with mediation in case of conflict up to the inspection of the composition of the usage fee (rent).
+In addition, a functioning dormitory representative also means a lively life in the dormitory in terms of recreational activities and opportunities to get to know each other and network.
+If you are curious to learn more, we have compiled all the necessary information here.